jaxon-php/jaxon-website/pages/03.docs/02.requests/04.pagination/docs.en.md

 The `call` variable is not available in the `disabled` template.

 In order to customize the pagination, copy the templates to another directory and edit them.
-Then, make the following call to indicate the new directory.
+Then, make the following call to setup the new directory.

 ```php
 jaxon()->setPaginationDir('/path/to/the/directory');